 - Monitoring all HVAC, drainage, and refrigeration components.

-Soft Facility Management Services are a must for a building to run efficiently and include these areas:
+Soft facility services are a must for a building to run efficiently and include:

 - Reception areas where meals and events are held as well as food services.